Updated

 Ultrahuman's editorial slant is more aggressively performance-and-metabolic-focused than Oura's.
 The app emphasises caffeine and glucose-spike correlations through PowerPlugs (paid-but-not-subscription add-ons that connect external data sources), and surfaces stimulant-and-recovery interactions more prominently.
 Whether that framing helps depends entirely on what you are using the ring for.
 For sleep and general well-being, Oura's gentler, narrative-led app is the more accessible experience.
 For training-and-metabolic optimisation, the Ring Air's app has a closer fit.

-Battery, charging and day-to-day wear
+What's the battery and day-to-day wear experience?

 Realistic battery life is four to six days with the standard sensor profile active.
 Heavy use of the new continuous SpO2 and AFib monitoring add-ons drops that toward four days; lighter use stretches it nearer to six.
 A two-hour charge from empty is on par with the category.
 The charging puck is small enough to live in a travel bag without ceremony.